Herbal medicine, also known as phytomedicine, is still widely disparaged, despite,

 - the multi-billion dollar herbal supplement industry (6.22 Billion USD in 2018).

 Herbal medicine for COVID-19 is an even more controversial topic.
 When the SARS-CoV-2 coronavirus first appeared in early 2020, I remembered a book titled Herbal Antivirals, written by Stephen Harrod Buhner.
 With so little known about the virus at the time, and the fear of a large pandemic, I started reading about herbal medicine for viral illnesses, thinking to protect myself, if need be.
 Herbal Antivirals is a well-written, evidence-based medicine book describing phyto-compounds with scientifically proven antiviral actions.
 Buhner cites over 1000 peer-reviewed papers in the field of antiviral phytomedicine.
 Writing before the SARS-CoV-2/COVID19 pandemic, Buhner presciently included a section on herbal medicine for coronaviruses.
-Based on his recommendations, I purchased a number of herbal supplements in preparation for the pandemic, to hopefully treat mild self with herbal medicine for COVID-19.
+Based on his recommendations, I purchased a number of herbal supplements in preparation for the pandemic, to hopefully treat myself with herbal medicine for COVID-19.

 In April 2020, the first COVID19 peak in Indiana, I developed a viral illness with unusual symptoms: a strange fever that came in waves, muscle weakness, chest discomfort, a feeling of being unwell.
 The symptoms were not like any cold or flu that I had had before.
 The muscle weakness was so severe I thought my legs would buckle out beneath me.
 Muscle weakness is a “neurological symptom” reported in some cases of COVID19.

 Using Buhner’s book as a reference, I was able to successfully treat myself for this mild viral infection, using the following supplements and herbs: